-Campers who are staying for both first and second sessions will stay at camp between sessions to participate in our intersession program.
-Intersession will begin with a Visiting Day on the afternoon of Sunday, July 17.
+Campers who are staying for both first and second sessions will stay at camp between sessions to participate in our Intersession program.
+Intersession will begin with a Visiting Day on the afternoon of Sunday, July 16.
 Parents and families will have the opportunity to spend the afternoon with their child/children at camp - eating lunch and enjoying time together in camp.
+Our Intersession program will include a balance of exciting out of camp trips and time to rest and refresh before 2nd session begins.
 More information about the specific programming taking place during these days will be provided closer to the summer.
-We will be hosting a Full Season Webinar for more information on this experience on April 27th, 2022, at 7:00pm.